-"the objectives will be to not only preserve the capital value of the Foundation Fund, but also to provide the best possible real return on investments while maintaining an acceptable level of risk.
+"The objectives will be to not only preserve the capital value of the Foundation Fund, but also to provide the best possible real return on investments while maintaining an acceptable level of risk.
 As such, a primary objective is to achieve a minimum annualized return of inflation plus 3% in any four-year period."

 Encouraging growth in the Foundation's investment portfolio market value has occurred in recent years due to reasonably good performance of the investment portfolio.
 Growth is anticipated to continue for the foreseeable future based on the Foundation's financially prudent long-term investment and financial management plan.
 The long-term plan has been designed to maintain the investment fund to projected inflation adjusted value while also making provision for maintaining a projected annual distribution of project funding over the same period.
 By mid-2019 the market value of the Foundation's investment portfolio principal was valued at approximately \$42 million.
+Due to the adverse impact of Covid-19 on world financial markets the market value of the trust fund portfolio dropped to a low of \$36.5 million in April before rebounding as the year progressed.

-From 2011-onward the financial performance of world financial markets has improved significantly.
-Notwithstanding this, the reserve fund created in 2015, and continued into 2019, is enabling the Foundation to maintain the targeted disbursement of at least \$1 million in support of salmon conservation projects.
+In addition, and as a component of the portfolio, a reserve fund was created in 2015, and continued into 2020.
+The reserve fund enables the Foundation to maintain the targeted disbursement of at least \$1 million in support of salmon conservation projects.

-2020 Actions: To achieve these goals, the Foundation will continue to follow a rolling long-term (10-year) investment strategy, based on a conservative 6% investment growth projection, while maintaining an on-going cost containment approach to business.

-The regularly revised long-term plan continues to provide for a zero deficit on the principal started in 2013, which has enabled the Foundation to maintain grants at the notional goal of at least \$1 million per year in project grant funding, with a \$1.2 million grant pool in 2019.
+2021 Actions: To achieve these goals, the Foundation will continue to follow a rolling long-term (10-year) investment strategy, based on a conservative 6% investment growth projection, while maintaining an on-going cost containment approach to business.
+The regularly revised long-term plan continues to provide for a zero deficit on the principal started in 2013, which has enabled the Foundation to maintain grants at the notional goal of at least \$1 million per year in project grant funding, with a \$1.2 million grant pool planned for 2021.